apehex/web3-evasion-techniques/samples/spoofing/README.md

 # Faking Techniques

-Disguise malicious code as well-known or vulnerable code (honeypots) to bait users.
+Spoofing is the art of disguising malicious code as well-known or vulnerable code (honeypots) to bait users.